vyaqxbox/pdm/README.md

 Open command prompt on your computer, this is an example method of running the program, in which I recommend having the files in a folder titled 'pdm' on your desktop

-In the command prompt enter the following commands
+In the command prompt enter the following commands (hitting enter after each one)
 >> cd desktop

 >> cd pdm